drBenway/pixi-vn-wiki/start/canvas-position.md

 What if you want the center of the photo at 200mm x 300mm?

 This means you need to move where the pin is relative to the photo.
 The pin will stay at the point (200, 300) on the cork board – you just need to center the photo around that point as well.
-This means you need to change the anchor of the photo.
+This means you need to change the pivot of the photo.

 Except in some rare cases, an anchor point is usually one of three values: 0.0, 0.5, or 1.0.
 Note that 1.0 is very different from 1 for positioning properties – see [Floats vs Integers](https://feniksdev.com/renpy-position-properties-pos-and-anchor/#floats-vs-integers).
 This is because usually you want to position elements relative to one of their edges, or relative to the center.